terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ### WAF submodule

 The [Web Application Firewall (WAF) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/waf/) provides the Terraform resources to turn WAF on and off.
 CIS includes the default rule sets for WAF: the [OWASP rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#owasp-rule-set-for-waf) and the [CIS rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#cis-ruleset-for-waf).
 You can either enable or disable the WAF with these default rule sets.

-##  Activating DDOS protection

-CIS can provide protection against distributed denial of service (DDoS) attacks by proxying traffic for some types of DNS records, such as `A`, `AAAA`, and `CNAME` records.
-For more information, see the [DNS record](https://cloud.ibm.com/docs/cli?topic=cli-cis-cli#dns-record) section of the CIS CLI reference.

-Activating DDoS protection requires that you set the following conditions:

-  * The domain must be active.
-  * The global load balancer( GLB) or DNS records must be proxied.

-For more information about proxy options, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).